 Contract for tourism purpose (contratto per uso turistico) This contract allows you to rent a property for a few days, weeks or months.
 This limited short-term often holiday purpose is mentioned in the contract explicitly.
 It also states that you’re not officially taking up residency in the home.
 All in all, this contract is not very useful for expats looking to stay in Italy permanently.

 Contract for temporary purpose (contratto per uso transitorio) This contract allows a tenant to rent a property for a specific purpose and for a limited time.
-This means that if the tenant is renting the property in order to attend university, the contract will last only as long as the student is studying and will require proof of enrollment.
+This means that if the tenant is renting the property in order to attend university, the contract will last as long as the student is studying and will require proof of enrollment.
 It must state the length of the stay.

 Typically, these contracts are between 1 and 18 months long but can last up to 36 months depending on the purpose.
 The contract can be renewed, but not extended.
 This contract can also be used when you’re working on a temporary contract.
 So, as long as you’re working for that employer on that contract, you can live in that property.
 If you graduate or your contract expires, you will have to leave the property.
 As a tenant, you don’t need to give notice when leaving at the end of the term dictated in the contract.